Live streaming: Periscope

 In March 2015, Twitter launched a livestreaming app called Periscope.
 Normally, users would see a hyperlink attached to their broadcast, directing people to a new tab.
 Using Periscope, videos appear live on the timeline.
 If the user has allowed the site to share information, others can see where the user is streaming from.
 During the broadcast, users can comment, talk to the broadcaster, or ask questions.
-Kayvon Beykpour, CEO of Periscope, and Dick Costolo and Jack Dorsey, CEOs of Twitter, all shared a common goal—to invent something that would merge both teams into one instead of as partners.
+Kayvon Beykpour, CEO of Periscope, and Dick Costolo and Jack Dorsey, former CEOs of Twitter, all shared a common goal—to invent something that would merge both teams into one instead of as partners.
 It was discontinued in March 2021 due to declining usage, product realignment and high maintenance costs.

 Mixer

 Microsoft entered the livestreaming scene when it acquired Beam, the Seattle-based company, in August 2016.
 About a year after acquiring the company, the service was renamed to Mixer in May 2017.
 The platform was the first to bring multiple features to livestreaming such as interactive gameplay, where viewers could influence gameplay, and co-streaming, where viewers could watch multiple viewpoints of teammates in the same game.
 Like Twitch, viewers on Mixer could pay to subscribe to streamers on a monthly basis.
 Viewers could also buy "Embers", which was the e-currency used by the site, and could donate that to streamers as well.
 While Twitch remained the biggest company in the business, Mixer attempted to raise its stock by signing multiple big streamers to Mixer-exclusive deals.
-These signings included Tyler "Ninja" Blevins in August 2019, Michael "Shroud" Grzesiek in October of 2019, and Cory "King Gothalion" Michael also in October 2019.
+These signings included Tyler "Ninja" Blevins in August 2019, Michael "Shroud" Grzesiek in October 2019, and Cory "King Gothalion" Michael also in October 2019.
 Mixer announced it would be shutting down its streaming services on July 22, 2020.
 In the announcement, Mixer's parent company, Microsoft, announced a partnership with Facebook gaming, and directed current users to the new platform.